 We strongly advise you to consult your doctor and a fitness instructor before undertaking any strenuous exercise.

-The first stage of your physical preparation begins in the summer, ahead of a more focused, three stage programme beginning in the autumn.
+The first stage of your physical preparation begins gently, ahead of a more focused, three stage programme beginning in the autumn.

 You should aim for at least three training sessions per week and focus your fitness goals on four key areas: